Anoopjot/CampusExplorer/README.md

 ![arduino attiny85](https://user-images.githubusercontent.com/43186746/49829572-c5136000-fd5c-11e8-8961-d992e243ce99.jpg)

-# Step4: Programming the Arduino- To act as a master device
+# Step4 Programming the Arduino to act as a master device

 For this i just uploaded a sketch to arduino.